mnsoylemez/SunA/README.md

 - `pvlib` (for solar calculations)

 ## License
-This project is licensed under the MIT License - see the `LICENSE` file for details.
+See the `LICENSE` file for details.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request on GitHub.

 ## Contact
-For questions or feedback, please contact [mnsoylemez](https://github.com/mnsoylemez).
+For questions or feedback, please contact soylemeznurhan@gmail.com.